 Business depreciation is subject to an upper value limit which is adjusted annually.
 See Luxury car limit.

-The purchase of a vehicle can be considered under the small business accelerated depreciation concession ($20,000 until 30 June 2018 under current rules).
+The purchase of a vehicle can be considered under the small business instant asset deductions and accelerated depreciation rules.
 See notes on depreciation here.

 Uber drivers deductible expenses checklist

 - Cleaning & cash washes, detailing (general costs)

 - Business cards

 - Protective clothing/ safety (e.g. hi-vis, not normal street clothing)